diegoesp/ladri/README.md

 * Supports both timer and requestAnimationFrame (using a polyfill).

+# Credits

+* I'm using an awesome song for the intro created by Schematist (https://www.facebook.com/schematist).
+Allowed to use for non-commercial projects.

 # Upcoming features

-* Add an intro menu and settings
-* Add a nice background to the game
-* Add leveling and a simple level designer
+* Complete the leveling and the simple level designer
+* Take into account ball speed increase from level designer
+* Add the capacity to jump to a next level
+* Go back to menu after losing (do not make the user refresh)